 Leigh Rhoads is your guide for this journey, bringing both a wealth of experience and an adventurous spirit.
 She hails from the scenic Blue Ridge Mountains of Virginia, where Southern charm and warmth come naturally to her.
 A Civil Rights attorney by profession and a yoga enthusiast at heart, Leigh thrives on finding balance between her career, raising lively twin children, and exploring the world.
 Her travels have been fueled by a desire to connect with people, uncover new perspectives, and create unforgettable memories.
 Leigh can’t wait to welcome you on this adventure and make it truly special.

-Discover Santiago's vibrant culture and Patagonia's natural beauty.
+Discover Santiago's vibrant culture and the natural beauty of Patagonia.
 Immerse yourself in Chile's rich history, culture, and wildlife.
 Savor the local wine and embrace the region's unique charm.

 Expert guides and trip leaders